OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 ======================

 Knowing where to invest time and resources into optimization is always the first step.
-This document will briefly cover the highlights of two of them, and then dive into specific strategies for increasing performance.
+This document will briefly cover the highlights of two tools which help us determine where we should invest our time, and then we'll dive into specific strategies for making our performance better.

-To see how to test HTTP based services see `performance testing`_.
+To see how to test HTTP based services see :doc:`performanceTips`.

 Profiling
 ----------